vertesy/ggExpress/README.md

 qqqAxisLength.
 Define Axis Length

 - #### 17 `qqqNamed.Vec.2.Tbl()`
 qqqNamed.Vec.2.Tbl.
-Covert a named vector to a table.
+Convert a named vector to a table.

 - #### 18 `qqqTbl.2.Vec()`
 qqqTbl.2.Vec.
-Covert a table to a named vector.
+Convert a table to a named vector.

 - #### 19 `qqqList.2.DF.ggplot()`
 qqqList.2.DF.ggplot.
-Convert a list to a tow-column data frame to plot boxplots and violin plots
+Convert a list to a two-column data frame to plot boxplots and violin plots